JanKalo/KnowlyBERT/README.md

 ### /LAMA/

-This is mainly the repository of Petroni et al. (https://github.com/facebookresearch/LAMA) but there are also some scripts added and changed to enable this hybrid system: 1) multi token results of the language model 2) automatically extracted templates
+This is mainly the repository of Petroni et al. (https://github.com/facebookresearch/LAMA) but there are also some scripts added and edited to enable this hybrid system: 1) multi token results of the language model 2) automatically extracted templates

 ### /baseline/

 This directory includes the script to evaluate the results of the Laguage Model to a specific query file.
 It is also possible to evaluate the two baselines as a comaprison to the language model: 1) relation extraction model 2) knowledge base embedding.
-For more information, see the README.md file located in the directory baseline/.
+For more information, see the README.md file located in the directory `baseline/`.

 ### /kb\_embeddings/

-This directory includes the script for deadling with the knowledge embedding HolE to get the loss of a given tripel and calculate an average probability respecting to the loss and the language model probability of a tripel.
+This directory includes the script for the integration of the knowledge base embedding *HolE* to get the loss of a given tripel.

 ### /threshold\_method/